Published February 15, 2024

 For more information on the Saint Meinrad Psalm Tones and related resources see my article, Some resources for singing the St. Meinrad Psalm Tones with the Liturgy of the Hours.

-For those who prefer Gregorian Chant, see my article called How to chant the Liturgy of the Hours with Gregorian Chant on iBreviary.
+For those who prefer Gregorian Chant, see my article called How to chant the Liturgy of the Hours with Gregorian Chant and a digital breviary.

-Here is a PDF of the Saint Meinrad Psalm Tones as it looks next to iBreviary on my iPad:
+Here is the iBreviary app in the left window next to a PDF of the Saint Meinrad Psalm Tones as it looks on my iPad:

-Here is a PDF chart which assigns a Psalm Tone to each Psalm:
+Here is the iBreviary app with a PDF chart which assigns a Psalm Tone to each Psalm:

-And here is a PDF chart that shows which Psalms are used with each of the Hours in the Liturgy of the Hours:
+And here is the iBreviary app with a PDF chart that shows which Psalms are used with each of the Hours in the Liturgy of the Hours:

-These screenshots show the iBreviary app rather than the iBreviary website, but the website also works well with split screen.
+These screenshots show the iBreviary and Universalis apps and the rather than the websites, but the websites also work well with split screen.

-Both iBreviary and the Divine Office can be prayed via apps or from their websites, but as of this time, the Divine Office app does not support the split screen feature, while the Divine Office website does.
+As of this time, The Divine Office app does not support the split screen feature, while the Divine Office website does.

-Here is how it all looks with the Divine Office website:
+Here is how the split screen looks with the Divine Office website:

 However, those outside the U.S. will be blocked from using the Divine Office website.
-So for those people the only option for using these charts in a second window is iBreviary.
+So for those people only the iBreviary or Universalis websites will work with split windows.
+If other Liturgy of the Hours websites exist, they will probably also work with a split window.

 Chant or recite the non-Psalms?